PolusAI/microjson/docs/index.md

 ### FeatureCollection Object

 A FeatureCollection object is a JSON object representing a collection of feature objects.
 A FeatureCollection object has a member with the name `"features"`.
 The value of `"features"` is a JSON array.
 Each element of the array is a Feature object as defined above.
 It is possible for this array to be empty.
 Additionally, it may have the following members:
-- `"stringFields"`: (Optional) A list of strings, indicating the descriptive fields of the features in the collection, e.g. `["color", "size"]`.
-- `"valueRange"`: (Optional) A list of key-value pairs, with string keys and as keys another object with the fields:
-    * `"min"`: The minimum value of the field in the key (both `"numeric"` and `"multiNumeric"`) of the features in the collection, e.g. `{"area": 123.45, "volume": 678.90}`.
-    * `"max"`: The maximum value as above.
 - `"properties"`: (Optional) A JSON object containing properties and metadata specific to the feature collection, and which apply to all features of the collection, or a JSON null value.
 It has the same structure as the `"properties"` member of a Feature object.

 #### Special FeatureCollection Objects